 Golf: There are many private golf courses in the Cashiers area.
 For a great public course, check out High Hampton Inn.

-Directions from Asheville: I-26 to exit 40/Highway 280/Airport exit to Brevard.
-Then follow U.S. 64 to Cashiers.
-Very scenic drive, but many curves b/w Brevard and Cashiers.
+- I-26 to exit 40/Highway 280/Airport exit to Brevard.
+Then follow US Highway 64 to Cashiers.
+Very scenic drive, but many curves between Brevard and Cashiers.
 Allow two hours to drive.
-63 miles
+63 miles.

-Alternate Route: Take I-40 West to route 23/74 W towards Waynesville.
+- Alternate Route: Take I-40 West to route 23/74 W towards Waynesville.
 Take 23/74W to 23/441 towards Dillsboro, Sylva and Franklin.
 At Franklin stay on the by-pass and take U.S. Highway 64 East through Highlands to Cashiers.
-95 miles - but faster highway!
+95 miles.

 Sylva is 27 miles north via the scenic NC Highway 107 drive.
 See more of our Coolest NC Mountain Small Towns.

 More Cashiers Info

 Jackson County Places to Stay

 Choose from historic B&Bs, mountaintop log cabins, Airbnb rentals, lakeside resorts and camping in the great outdoors in the Sylva, Dillsboro and Cashiers areas.
 Find a mountain getaway for… read more